-A black box test is a security assessment in which the tester has no prior knowledge of your systems.
+A black box pentest is a security assessment in which the tester has no prior knowledge of your systems.
 The black box testing follows the same principles of a black box flight test, where the tester has no previous knowledge of the aircraft being tested.

 A black box test can be conducted with a third party, an internal stakeholder, or a combination of both.
 Black box testing is used to test security controls and evaluate the cloud environment’s overall security posture.

 The gray box pentesting is a method of testing that consists of black-box testing and white box testing.
 In this testing, some information is provided to the testers who are performing this.
 The testers will explore the application from the perspective of an external attacker.

 Gray box testing aims to gain a greater understanding of the application and the context of the testing.
 A combination of black box and white box testing can give the application a better experience and provide a greater perspective of the application.

 3. White Box Testing

 White box pentesting is a method of assessing an application’s security by validating the application’s design against the threat model and by examining the source code for flaws.
 White box testing typically requires that the tester have extensive knowledge of the application’s design, programming language, and source code.

 Everyone knows that logging into a web application is the easiest way to get into a corporate environment, which is why multi-factor authentication is such a great way to prevent attacks.

 While the username and password remain the easiest way for attackers to get in, multi-factor authentication adds an extra layer of security.
 It helps reduce the chance of successful attacks.

 Inbound ports are also one of the significant controls of GCP that needs to be tested while testing your GCP infrastructure.
 Here the inbound ports can be secured by enforcing inbound VPC firewall rules to block unwanted traffic from the Internet to your internal cloud instances.